koorchik/node-mole-rpc/README.md

 ### Case 4: Lightweight Inter process communication

+### Case 5: Multi transport mode (HTTP, HTTPS, WS the same time, for example)

 ### You can use different transport for JSON RPC

 So, your code does not depend on a way you communicate.
 You can use:

 -   HTTP
 -   WebSockets
 -   MQTT
 -   TCP
 -   EventEmitter (communicate within one process in an abstract way)
 -   Named pipe (FIFOs)

 ### You can use several transports the same time.